goldexrobot/core.integration.backend/README.md

 ---

-## Callbacks
+## Callbacks (deprecated)

-Goldex backend sends optional HTTP requests to notify the business backend about new events or to request some information for the machine in real time.
+Goldex backend sends optional HTTP requests to notify the business backend about new events or to request some information from the machine in a real time.

 See `POST /callbacks` in [Swagger](https://goldexrobot.github.io/core.integration.backend/#api-v1).